Balochistan Govt All Set To Revamp Health Sector On Modern Lines - UrduPoint

 Balochistan Govt All Set To Revamp Health Sector On Modern Lines

-The government has started its cleanliness drive and renovation of the government hospitals in the province, said an official of Balochistan government while talking to APP on Thursday.
+The government has started its cleanliness drive and renovation of the government hospitals in the province, said an official of Balochistan government while talking to APP.

 He said provincial government had committed to provide missing facilities to the hospitals across the province.